patrickfrey/mewa/doc/tutorial.md

 	end
 end
--- Find a callable identified by name and its arguments (parameter matching) in the context of a type (this) function findApplyCallable( node, this, callable, args)
+-- Find a callable identified by name and its arguments (parameter matching) in the context of a type (this) function findCallable( node, this, callable, args)
 	local resolveContextType,reductions,items = typedb:resolve_type( this.type, callable, tagmask_resolveType)
 	if not resolveContextType then return nil end if type(resolveContextType) == "table" then